raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/parsing-refactor-plan.md

   - Computes which `DataFile` instances to reparse (FY, quarter, STT, program type, etc.).
   - Performs backup (`backup(...)`).
   - Deletes associated records (`delete_associated_models(...)`).
-  - Creates or updates `ReparseMeta`.
+  - Creates or updates `ReparseMeta` (inside `ReparseService`).

 - **Ensure that for each selected `DataFile`:**
-  - A `ReparseFileMeta` is created or updated as appropriate.
+  - A `ReparseFileMeta` is created or updated inside `ReparseService`.
-  - The Celery `parse_data_file` task is scheduled without any duplicated parsing logic.
+  - `ReparseService` invokes `ParsingService.parse_data_file(...)` (or schedules the Celery task to do so) without duplicating parsing logic.

 - **Remove or consolidate** any parsing-like logic from reparse utilities that overlaps with what `ParsingService` now does.

-- Make sure `ReparseFileMeta` transitions (finished/success, counts) are driven from the service or a single helper, not scattered.
+- Make sure `ReparseFileMeta` transitions (finished/success, counts) are driven from `ReparseService` or a single helper, not scattered.
 - Add guardrails: skip/mark failed if backup or deletion fails; do not silently continue.
 - Add optional dry-run flag to reparse orchestration to list candidate files without executing.

 ### Acceptance Criteria

 - Reparsing a small set of files (in a test or local environment) produces the same `ReparseMeta` / `ReparseFileMeta` outcomes as before.
-- No module outside of `ParsingService` and the Celery task directly invokes parser classes for reparsing.
+- No module outside of `ReparseService`, `ParsingService`, and the Celery task directly invokes parser classes for reparsing.
 - Logs for a reparse run clearly show:
   - backup + deletion steps,
   - scheduling of files,